PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 ## How strong is the team?

-"Tell me about the team I'd be working with most closely" "How do you compensate the team?"
+"Can you tell me about the team I'd be working with most closely?"
+"How do you compensate the team?"
-"How do you attract really strong hires?"
+"How do you attract and retain really strong hires?"

 You are trying to understand if they view engineering as a cost center (aka higher propensity you'll be miserable there!) or not.